Gift Industry Statistics [All You Need To Know]

 Wrapping paper is a large part of the total US $594 billion gifting industry (0.003% of the total industry).

-• $20.33 million worth of wrapping paper are sold and used each year in the US.
+• $20.33 million worth of wrapping paper is sold and used each year in the US.

 • 2.31 million pounds of wrapping paper are sold and used each year in the US.